Graph Signal Processing over a Probability Space of Shift Operators: Learning the shift distribution

 For each $\bX\in \mathcal{X}$, we may now define the empirical risk as $\theta(\bX) = \frac{1}{m} \sum_{1\leq i\leq m}\ell(\bX,f_i)$ in the unlabeled case, and $\theta(\bX) = \frac{1}{m} \sum_{1\leq i\leq m}\ell(\bX,f_i,z_i)$ in the labeled case.

 Suppose $\mu_0$ has density function $p_0$ (\gls{wrt} some dominating measure like Lebesgue measure).
 For a fixed parameter $\gamma > 0$, discrete samples to approximate $\mu_{\mathcal{X}}$ are drawn proportional to $\exp\parens*{-\gamma \theta(\cdot)}p_0(\cdot)$, yielding the Gibbs posterior.
 The main insight from \cite{Gue19} is that if we treat $\ell$ as a prediction loss, then the learned distribution is an approximation of the actual distribution in the following sense: the expected ``prediction'' with the learned distribution has a good average performance.
 The exact statements are called the PAC-Bayesian inequalities \cite[Section 4]{Gue19}.
 To generate such samples, one may use the Metropolis-Hastings algorithm \cite{Has70}.
 For each application, it is important to choose an appropriate loss function $\ell$.
 As $\ell$ depends largely on the explicit situation, we shall describe case-by-case choices in \cref{sec:sim}.

 We next discuss base changes in the unlabeled case, in parallel with \cref{sec:ba}.
 The labeled case can be treated similarly.
-As earlier, we assume that there is a measurable function between measure spaces $h: \mathcal{Z} \mapsto \mathcal{X}$.
+As earlier, we assume that there is a measurable function between measure spaces $h: \mathcal{Z} \to \mathcal{X}$.
 We can pushforward a measure from $\mathcal{Z}$ to $\mathcal{X}$ or pullback a measure from $\mathcal{X}$ to $\mathcal{Z}$ as in \cref{sec:ba}, depending on whether the training data $\scD$ is associated with $\mathcal{X}$ or $\mathcal{Z}$.